 Escape your mouse button, and Photoshop will draw the gradient effect, which will be our new background for the image.

 Now click on the New Layer icon from the layer panel.
-You will find it on the bottom.
+You will find it at the bottom.

 You will see a new layer above the gradient layer that we create before.